 Food and wine pairings

-It pairs perfectly with grilled meats, stews, braised dishes, and Asian cuisine…
+It pairs very well with grilled meats, stews, braised dishes, and Asian dishes…

 Bettane & Desseauve